-East Grinstead Museum's Collections Development Policy helps to shape the Museum's collections by guiding the acquisition and disposal of items as well as the collection’s overall development, ensuring that this is led by and in keeping with the Museum’s Trust Deed, vision and mission.
+East Grinstead Museum's Collections Development Policy helps to shape the Museum's collections by guiding the acquisition and disposal of items as well as the collection’s overall development, ensuring that this is led by and in keeping with the Museum’s Constitution, vision and mission.

 It provides information as to the history of the development of the collection and future priorities, the Museum’s approach to acquisition and disposal, and confirms the Museum’s commitment to ensuring and maintaining the legal and ethical development of its collections.

 This Policy is intended for Museum Trustees, staff, volunteers, internal and external stakeholders, supporters and the public.
 It will be made available electronically on the Museum’s website and by hard copy within the Museum.

 The objects of East Grinstead Museum CIO were set out in Clause 3 of the Museum’s Constitution, dated 11th November 2016, and are:

 • To provide for the advancement of public education by the provision of the museum comprising the existing collection together with such other exhibits or items as may from time to time be comprised in the trust fund and to preserve the same as a collection.

 • To educate the public in the geography history and natural history of the area of the town of East Grinstead and its neighbourhood

 The Trustees have interpreted this to form the following vision and mission:

 Sparking a sense of place and belonging in East Grinstead’s past, present and future, through the stories we share.